-Chazan’s program of research, Aging Activisms: Storying Resistance, Resurgence, and Resilience, explores why and how activists of different backgrounds, genders, abilities, and generations work for change throughout their lives, how they connect across time and space, and how they narrate, circulate, and archive their own stories of resistance.
-Her work, which is both local and transnational in scope, focuses explicitly on “less-recognized” activists and on “everyday” activisms, working to redress the omission of certain stories, knowledges, and practices from dominant narratives of social change.
+May enjoys leading intergenerational storytelling and arts-based research, where she often invites her students into the process.
+She explores why and how activists of different backgrounds, genders, abilities, and generations work for change, and how they narrate, circulate, and archive their own stories.
 She brings a critical lens to how, across enormous differences in power, privilege, and worldview, activist alliances are forged, maintained, and sometimes disbanded.
-Drawing on feminist, queer, anti-racist, and decolonial methodologies, she regularly facilitates intergenerational storytelling workshops, which push the methodological and epistemic boundaries of both aging studies and social movement scholarship.
+She seeks to expand the methodological and epistemic boundaries of both aging studies and social movement scholarship.
 She also enjoys working creatively with oral histories, activist archives, and digital storytelling practices.

-Before coming to Trent in 2013, Chazan spent eight years working with grandmother caregivers in South Africa, seeking to understand how they were mobilizing around the devastating impacts of HIV/AIDS in their communities and how they were connecting into Canadian solidarity efforts.
-She is grateful to what she learned in that work and to how that learning informs her current research.
-She now teaches, parents, researches, writes, organizes, and leads the Aging Activisms research collective in Michi Saagiig Anishinaabeg territory (Peterborough, Canada), where she continues to nurture relationships with, and to learn from, four generations of brilliant thinkers and activists.
+Before coming to Trent in 2013, Chazan spent eight years working with grandmother caregivers in and near Durban, South Africa, seeking to understand how they were mobilizing around the devastating impacts of HIV/AIDS in their communities and how they were connecting into Canadian solidarity efforts.
+She is grateful to what she learned in that work and to how that learning informs her current research, worldview, and way of being in community.
+She now chooses to spend most of her time in Michi Saagiig Anishinaabeg territory – deepening relationship in and to this place (and minimizing fossil fuel emissions!).
+She continues to nurture relationships with, and to learn from, four generations of brilliant humans.